(Last updated on August 5, 2024.)

 This tool command changes note names to ones denoted in the lyrics.
 Pitches are also changed accordingly.

-How to use this command (work flow).
+How to use this command (workflow).

 (2) Input note names of Koto or Sangen in lyrics.
 Then, export to a MusicXML file.